elliotykim/claudewatch/README.md

 - Subscription usage from `~/.claude/claudewatch-usage.json`, written by the Claude Code statusline hook.
 - Claude Code service health from `https://status.claude.com/api/v2/components.json`.
 - Color-coded uptime history bar (30/60/90 days) sourced from incident data and the official status page.
-- 26-week usage-history heatmap with session/streak/peak stats, backed by a local event log retained indefinitely.
+- 26-week usage-history heatmap with session/streak/peak stats, approximated from local Claude Code usage observed while ClaudeWatch is running (Anthropic does not expose historical usage, so nothing before you started using ClaudeWatch is available), backed by a local event log retained indefinitely.
 - Customizable progress bar colors with dynamic, status-matching, and preset options.
 - Real-time relative timestamps with absolute tooltips on hover.
 - macOS 14 Sonoma+, Swift 5+/SwiftUI, sandboxed, zero external dependencies.